Girls Scout Chocolate Thin Mints

 Chocolate Thin Mint Cookies

-from Handle the Heat
+adapted from Handle the Heat

-· 8 ounces butter, room temperature
+· 1 cup butter, room temperature

 · 1 cup powdered sugar